[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

 Source: Chesapeake Energy

 In the case of Chesapeake Energy Corporation (NYSE:CHK), leverage has been a weight.
-And after optimism about stable energy prices and Chesapeake’s improved balance sheet boosted CHK stock last year, it’s been nothing but downhill.
-CHK now trades at a seven-month low.
+After optimism about stable energy prices and Chesapeake’s improved balance sheet boosted CHK stock in 2017, it was nothing but downhill in 2018.
+CHK now trades up ,pre than 57% since the beginning of the year.
+This could be the upswing you’ve been waiting for.

-But I still think CHK is the best, if riskiest, play on higher energy prices.
+I think CHK is the best, if riskiest, of the stocks to buy on higher energy prices.
 At the least, Chesapeake has bought itself more time for those prices to work higher.
 It’s also worth pointing out that Chesapeake bonds actually have been rather stable so far this year.
 Efficiency improvements at the wellhead have lowered costs as well.

 Chesapeake is a risky play, but the combination of debt on the balance sheet and leverage from higher energy prices mean that with a couple of changes, CHK could soar.